Adria Airways: 2000s

-2010s: Solving the crisis
+2010s

 Adria started a new decade with a huge accumulated loss.
 However, the future looked bright as two brand new Airbus A319s were planned to arrive in April 2010.
 In March 2010, Adria added Belgrade to its schedule, which was last operated prior to the disintegration of Yugoslavia.
 In April 2010, all operations were moved to Maribor, as Ljubljana airport was having its runway renovated.
 Later that month, Adria like many other airlines in Europe, was grounded due to the eruption of Eyjafjallajökull in Iceland.

-Adria took delivery of two new Airbus A319s with a slight delay due to the volcanic eruption in April/May 2010.
+Adria took delivery of two new Airbus A319s with a slight delay due to the volcanic eruption in April/May 2010 (Air travel disruption after the 2010 Eyjafjallajökull eruption).

 In June 2010, as a part of reorganisation of the company, Adria Tehnika and Adria Flight School were created as separate companies.

 New flights to Banja Luka started in July, which were operated in co-operation with Sky Srpska.
 Flights ended a year later.
 Later that month, flights to Marseille were started, offering Turkish truck drivers a connection from Istanbul via Ljubljana.
 These flights were cancelled at the end of 2011.
 In the summer of 2010 Adria's fleet consisted of an Airbus A320 (162 seats), two Airbus A319s (135 seats), four Bombardier CRJ900LR (86 seats) and seven Bombardier CRJ200LR (48/50 seats) aircraft.
 On 11 September 2010, Airbus A320-231 (S5-AAA), was retired and is stored at Ljubljana Airport.
 With the beginning of the winter timetable, flights from Marseille were moved to Toulon.
 From 10 December 2010, Adria started serving new routes from Pristina, Kosovo.
 Destinations during the winter were Düsseldorf, Frankfurt and Munich.
 During summer, Brussels, Copenhagen and Paris were added to those started in the winter season.

 On 14 January 2011, CEO Tadej Tufek and Executive Director Marjan Ravnikar resigned because of bad results in their last years of leadership.
-Klemen Boštjančič became the new CEO, and a new Executive Director, Robert Vuga, was named.
+Klemen Boštjančič became the new CEO, and a new executive director, Robert Vuga, was named.
 Adria sold its shares in Adria Tehnika to Ljubljana Airport and the Government to cover part of the loss.

 In February 2011, CRJ100LR (S5-AAH) was retired and returned in August 2011 to Bombardier Capital.
 In March 2011, Adria celebrated its 50th anniversary.
 An exhibition in The National Museum of Contemporary History was made showing the history of Slovenian national carrier.
 As a part of immediate actions by the new management, two new Airbus aircraft were leased.
 An Airbus A320-231 (S5-AAS, ex EI-DOD) is leased from April 2011 for 3.5 years.
 It has 180 seats and is mostly operated on charter flights.
 At June, a second Airbus A320-211 (S5-AAT, ex CS-TNB) was supposed to be leased for 18 months but it was stored in October.
 It wore Adria retro colours from the 1960s.
 On 26 January 2012, S5-AAT was returned to the lessor GOAL which sold the aircraft.